isomerpages/pa-queenstown/_our-community-and-people/Groups/Our Welfare Initiatives.md

 </p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Since its launch on 30 September 2018, the Community Fridges initiative
+<p>The Community Fridges initiative, launched on 30 September 2018, has been
-has been active for over five years and is nearing its sixth year.
-Initially, the initiative experienced a strong response from residents, reflecting robust community engagement and widespread adoption.
-Residents eagerly utilized the fridges, consistently contributing and accessing food items, which significantly improved local food accessibility and community cohesion.
-The initiative is promoted through various channels, including social media platforms, local RC engagements, and collaborations with community partners, with posters and signage prominently displayed at Community Fridge locations to inform and encourage resident participation.</p>
-<p>&nbsp;</p>
-<p>The Community Fridge at Stirling View, in partnership with Fridge Restock
-Community SG, provides residents with access to "ugly" produce and near-expiry food.
-This initiative educates the community that "ugly" produce is still edible and nutritious, encouraging residents to pay it forward and develop sustainable habits by donating their excess fresh fruits and vegetables, thereby reducing community wastage.
-It also supports needy residents by offering free access to fresh produce, reducing their daily expenses and fostering a more sustainable and caring community.
-So far, about 200 residents have benefited from the initiative.</p>
-<p>&nbsp;</p>
+active for nearly six years, improving local food accessibility and community cohesion.
+Promoted through various channels, including social media and local engagements, the initiative has particularly benefited from a partnership with Fridge Restock Community SG at Stirling View.
+This collaboration educates residents about the value of "ugly" produce, encourages sustainable habits, and supports needy residents, with approximately 200 beneficiaries to date.
-<p>To further strengthen the initiative, RCs and community leaders are exploring
-partnerships with local businesses and organisations to secure consistent food supplies and resources.
-Additionally, educational workshops on food sustainability and proper usage of the Community Fridges are being organised.
+To strengthen the initiative, RCs and community leaders are exploring partnerships with local businesses and organising educational workshops on food sustainability.
-Through these combined efforts, the Community Fridges initiative aims to rejuvenate community participation and continue fostering a spirit of sharing and support among residents.</p>
+These efforts aim to rejuvenate community participation and foster a spirit of sharing and support among residents.</p>
 </td>
 </tr>
 <tr>